lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

   variables in a compute session.
 See the section :ref:`How to add environment variables before session creation<set-environment-variables>` on how to use.
+* Set Preopen Ports: Provides an interface for users to set preopen ports in a compute session.
+See the section :ref:`How to add preopen ports before session creation
+  <set-preopen-ports>` on how to use.

 Click the right arrow button at the bottom to advance to the next page.
 You can also launch a compute session directly by clicking the CONFIRM AND LAUNCH